 “How do you make a puzzle?” is a refrain I hear often but is a difficult question to answer, partially because it’s hard to verbalize the steps, but also because the “steps” can differ significantly from puzzle to puzzle.
 Last week I took a photo as I was midway through making a puzzle and it inspired me to write out the process in detail, as having a specific example to focus on makes it easier to explain how it all comes together.

-[DISCLAIMER: If you are participating in the 2020 mystery experience Secret Santa Project, do not keep reading, or risk part of your game being potentially spoiled!]
+[DISCLAIMER: If you are participating in the 2020 mystery experience Secret Santa Project or are planning on playing Whisper in the Woods, do not keep reading, or risk part of your game being potentially spoiled!]

 This walkthrough is for what I like to call a “symbol combination cipher,” and it was originally inspired by the concept of bind runes, which I learned about while making The Tale of Ord.
 If you are new to making puzzles, perhaps this can help illuminate what one approach looks like, and you can use this guide to try making one of these yourself.
 If you do, please share how it goes!
 Maybe this puzzlecrafting post will turn into a series...